IPhone 12: Cameras

 Both phones have two rear 12-megapixel cameras: wide and ultra-wide.
 The wide camera is a 26 mm full-frame equivalent with an f/1.6 aperture which captures 27% more light than the f/1.8 aperture in the iPhone 11 and a seven-element lens.
 The ultra-wide camera is a 13 mm full-frame equivalent with an f/2.4 aperture and a five-element lens.

 All cameras now support Night Mode for both photo and time-lapse video at full resolution.
 Smart HDR has been improved thanks to Smart HDR 3.
-This iPhone model is the first capable of shooting 10-bit high dynamic range Dolby Vision 4K video at up to 30 fps which allows for greater brightness and deeper shadows.
+These iPhone models are the first capable of shooting 10-bit high dynamic range Dolby Vision 4K video at up to 30 fps which allows for greater brightness and deeper shadows.

 The front-facing, TrueDepth camera features a 12-megapixel camera with an f/2.2 aperture.
 This model also added Night Mode to the front-facing camera.